poolup-devs/poolup_backend/README.md

 GET request

-- Get all reviews received by a user with pagination beginning with 0
+- Get all publically available reviews received by a user with pagination beginning with 0

 GET request